TrudAX/denistrunin-blog/src/draft/integration-outboundweb/index.md

 ![UML Diagram](UMLDiagram.png)

-## How to implement such integration task
+## How to manage such integration task

-To start doing tasks like this I suggest an initial meeting with business users from D365FO and WebService site(3-party team) where we discuss the following questions:
+To start doing integration like this, I suggest an initial meeting with business users from D365FO and WebService site(3-party team) where you should discuss the following questions:

-#### Discuss and create a mapping document
+#### -Discuss and create a mapping document

 What data do we want to send, and how to map these data to what 3-party can accept?
 This is a main question for the whole integration and it often consumes quite a lot of time.

 A template for such document can be found here.

-In our example, we want to send all confirmed purchase orders for vendors from the specified Vendor group
+In our example, we want to send all confirmed purchase orders for vendors from the specified Vendor group without any mapping to simplify the example.

-#### Define how reference data are managed
+#### -Define how reference data are managed

 The message may contain some reference data (for example, Item or Vendor code), how this will be managed.
 Typical scenarios here :